Pauline Chalamet: Personal life

+As of 2024, Chalamet lives in Paris, and divides her time between New York City and Los Angeles.
+She is in a relationship with director Rhys Raiskin.
+In June 2024, it was announced that Chalamet was pregnant with their first child.
+In September 2024, it was confirmed that she had given birth to a girl earlier that month in Paris.

-As of 2022, Chalamet lives in Paris, and splits her time between New York City and Los Angeles.
-She is an avid reader and has a book club with her friends.
-On average she reads one book a week, with her favourite being Alexandre Dumas's The Count of Monte Cristo.
+Chalamet is an avid reader and has a book club with her friends.
+On average she reads one book a week, with her favorite being Alexandre Dumas's The Count of Monte Cristo.